 Sally has students from 6 to 65.
 Some are learning to play by ear and some that just want to read music.
 She teaches 2 days a week at Writer’s in the Round and volunteers at Family Point in the Memorial area other days.
 She also offers partial scholarships for especially motivated kids from families needing a little help.

-Joe is an actor, musician, composer and songwriter with 39 years of experience.
-Among many TV shows, he was a writer for “Sesame Street”, and has performed on "A Prairie Home Companion".
+Joe was an actor, musician, composer and songwriter with 39 years of experience.
+Among many TV shows, he was a writer for “Sesame Street”, and performed on "A Prairie Home Companion".
 His children’s programs have been taught in schools and on stage across the country and he has released several children’s CD’s from his Non Toxic Band for children.
-He performs publicly In Houston area clubs with his wife Susan Elliott as the jazz duo, Mood Indigo, voted best jazz duo in Houston by the Houston Press.
-Joe teaches jazz with an emphasis on structure and music theory.
-He has been with Writers In The Round since 2001.
+He performed publicly In Houston area clubs with his wife Susan Elliott as the jazz duo, Mood Indigo, voted best jazz duo in Houston by the Houston Press.
+Joe taught jazz with an emphasis on structure and music theory.
+He had been with Writers In The Round since 2001.